-Email marketing trends in 2018 will continue along the same path that 2017 email marketing did.
-Emails will become more automated, include more videos, be more personalized, and more interactive.
+B2B email marketing trends in 2023 will continue along the same path that 2022 email marketing did.
+With industry revenue estimated to reach almost $11 billion by the end of this year, emails will continue to become more automated, include more videos, be more personalized, and more interactive.

-Continuing with some of the trends established in 2017, email trends for 2018 fall into seven broad categories.
+Continuing with some of the trends established in 2022, email trends for 2023 fall into eight broad categories.

-Interactivity will increase in 2018.
-Increase engagement by including GIF’s, quizzes, countdown timers, and add-to-cart functionality in your emails.
+Interactivity will increase in 2023.
+Increase engagement by including GIFs, quizzes, countdown timers, and add-to-cart functionality in your emails.

 Another way to increase interactivity and engagement is to send to lists that actually want to hear from you.
 Stop sending to lists with low open rates.
 Low open and engagement rates hurt your domain reputation and your chances of engaging with other customers who are interested in hearing from you.
 Don’t be afraid to remove subscribers who aren’t opening your emails.

 Have a goal for your email before you hit send.
 Think about what you want your subscribers to do, if anything, before drafting your email.
 Identify the purpose of your email, then write the entire email with that in mind.
 Make it easy for your subscribers to do what you want them to do.
 If you want them to read your blog post, then provide a link to the post.
 Provide more than one way for your subscribers to achieve your goal by using links in the text of your email and buttons or calls to action at the end of your email.

 Use the built-in analytics that comes with your email management system to improve your open rates.
 Think of the analytics as feedback and make note of how the numbers move (up or down) when you change something.
 This often requires a lot of testing.

 Play around with the day you send your emails and see what works best for your subscribers.
 Tuesdays, Wednesdays, and Thursdays are the most popular days to send emails, so an email sent on one of those days is not as likely to be opened because your subscribers will be inundated with emails from other lists they’ve joined.